 The Company raised \$4.2M in flow through funds in October 2021, for funds to be used on the Yukon project.
 There was a flow-through premium associated with this; based on flow-through funds spent to July 31, 2022, the remaining flow-through premium liability was adjusted to nil as all funds have been spent, and the recovery of the flow-through premium was included in Other income throughout the year ended July 31, 2022.
 The Company raised \$5.36M in a combination of flow through and non-flow through funds in April 2022.
-There was also a \$1.6M financing completed in November 2022; this financing resulted in a flow-through premium recovery of \$156,000 for the period ended January 31, 2023.
-In April 2023, the Company raised \$1.27M in a combination of flow through and non-flow through proceeds; this resulted in a flow-through premium liability of \$192,000.
-To April 30, 2023, \$68,037 of this flow through premium had been recovered and included in Other income for the period ended April 30, 2023.
+There was also a \$1.6M financing completed in November 2022; this financing resulted in a flow-through premium recovery of \$104,000 for the period ended July 31, 2023.
+In April 2023, the Company raised \$1.27M in a combination of flow through and non-flow through proceeds; this resulted in a flow-through premium liability of \$80,000.
+To July 31, 2023, \$180,321 of this flow through premium has been recovered and included in Other income for the year ended July 31, 2023.

 The fluctuations in the net loss for the quarter ends are due mainly to the timing and extent of project costs, as well as the recovery of flow through premiums.
-The three month period ended July 31, 2021 included the planning and start-up costs for the 2021 drilling program which ran until November 2021.
 The higher costs in the three month period ended October 31, 2021 reflect the Yukon drill activity that occurred throughout this entire period.
 The smaller net losses for the three month periods ended January 31 and April 30, 2022 reflect that the Company was actively exploring or planning for upcoming exploration for only parts of the periods.
 The three month periods ended July 31 and October 31, 2022 reflect the active Yukon program for these periods.
 The lower loss for the three month period ended January 31, 2023 reflects that the Yukon project had been shut down for the winter, as well as offset by the flow through premium recovery.
-For the three month period ended April 30, 2023, the smaller loss reflects the fact that there was not an active Yukon project.
+For the three month periods ended April 30 and July 31, 2023, the smaller loss reflects the fact that there was not an active Yukon project.